Prayer Walk & Potluck

-In 2018, Pastor Dave is leading worship & preaching at the Madonna Towers Skilled Care Chapel on the first and third Wednesdays of each month.
+In 2019, Pastor Dave is leading worship & preaching at the Madonna Towers Skilled Care Chapel on the first and third Wednesdays of each month.
 Emmanuel members are invited and encouraged to participate in this ministry to seniors of our community.
-Our next Worship Services will be on Wednesdays, October 3 & 17 at 1pm.
+Our next Worship Services are pending.
 Give Lee Pearce a call if you would like to participate in this wonderful ministry.

 Building for the Future!